finnpiatscheck/2023-French_Guiana_soil_eDNA_metabarcoding/cutadapt_demultiplexing.md

 However, as stated aboven, reads are in mixed orientation, which means that R1 reads and their pair can be found in the R2.fastq file and vice versa.
 For this reason, in a first round of demultiplexing, the reversed reads pairs will be unasigned.
 So, demultiplexing will occur twice, by concatenating all the unasigned and wrongly assigned reads (reads assigned to unused tag combination) and demultiplex again by simply reversing the R1 and R2 files.

-Thus we organize the demultiplexing folder as follow:
+Thus, we organize the demultiplexing folder as follow:
 ```
 ├───round1
 │   ├───assigned